quicksilver/1Password-Plugin/README.markdown

 Requirements: **Mac OS X Leopard or higher (10.5+)**, **1Password 3+** and **Quicksilver ß60+**.

-You can download the latest version from the [Quicksilver Plugins Repository](http://qsapp.com/plugins "Download")
+You can download the latest version from the [Plugins preference pane in Quicksilver](http://qs.qsapp.com/plugins)

 ### Actions

-The plugin enabled 3 actions for 1Password objects.
+The plugin enables 2 actions for 1Password objects.

 The 'Go & Fill' action will work just like the Go & Fill command from within 1Password; it will launch your default browser and automatically log you in.